Become an Educated Consumer

 Be Comfortable With and Confident in Your Lawyer and Law Firm

-In the end, you should satisfy yourself that your lawyer is smart, experienced, understanding, respected in the profession, and ethical-and that you are comfortable putting your trust in that person’s and the law firm’s hands.
+In the end, you should satisfy yourself that your lawyer is smart, experienced, understanding, respected in the profession, and ethical.
+Make sure that you are comfortable putting your trust in that person’s and that law firm’s hands.